Regulated Green

 Except nothing about that transaction is normal.

 That terminal is not processing a retail purchase.
-It is not sending a merchant transaction through the Visa or Mastercard network where those companies would collect their standard interchange fee—typically between 1% and 3% of the transaction amount, depending on card type and merchant category.
+It is not sending a merchant transaction through the Visa or Mastercard network where those companies would collect their standard interchange fee—typically between 1% and 3% of the transaction amount.
 Instead, the transaction is being coded as Merchant Category Code 6011—the code reserved exclusively for legitimate ATM cash withdrawals.
-It is being routed down what the industry calls “debit rails” through a sponsor bank, and it appears on the customer’s bank statement not as a purchase at a dispensary, but as a cash withdrawal from a generic ATM—sometimes at an address that has nothing to do with the dispensary at all.
+It is being routed through a sponsor bank, and it appears on the customer’s bank statement not as a purchase at a dispensary, but as a cash withdrawal from a generic ATM—sometimes at an address that has nothing to do with the dispensary at all.

 Bloomberg reported that a purchase of pear-flavored THC chews at Theory Wellness in Great Barrington, Massachusetts showed up on a customer’s bank statement as an ATM withdrawal at the McDonald’s next door.
 Neither the customer, the dispensary, nor the McDonald’s knew it was happening.